 Specific frequencies will be determined during initial experimentation through the following method.
 Frequencies used on gas will be calculated using the scientific method of testing multiple frequencies on a dial under different conditions in order to attain a vortex similar to the plume shown in the Hans Jenny’s Cymatic Soundscapes 4:39.
 This test and observe method of attaining vortex stimulating frequencies is similar to the method found in chemistry for observing and recording reaction rates by testing reactions at different concentrations.

 The calibration will be done using the following systems

-Chadni Plates and a Mechanical wave driver
+Chladni Plates and a Mechanical wave driver